-The digital accelerometer outputs data according to the trigger signal via a Universal Asynchronous Receiver/Transmitter (UART).
+The digital accelerometer outputs data according to the trigger signal via a Universal Asynchronous Receiver /Transmitter (UART).
 The data of the sensor connected to the external analog sensor input interface is converted by an A/D converter according to the trigger signal, and output as a 16-bit serial value.
 The camera sensor can release the shutter according to the trigger signal, and outputs it as an RGB value.
 The data thus acquired is saved in a connected storage (SSD).
 The sensor device is operated via a wired LAN, Wi-Fi, or USB.

-3.2 Oscillator board
+4.2 Oscillator board

-The configuration and external appearance of the oscillator board are shown in Figures 2 and 3.
+The configuration and external appearance of the oscillator board are shown in Figures 4 and 5.
 The oscillator board has a function to synchronize the CSAC with 1 PPS output by the GPS module or 1 PPS input from outside.
 When time synchronization is required between multiple sensor devices, all the sensor devices are designated as "master", or one sensor device is designated as a "master" and the other sensor devices are designated as "slave".
-When the sensor device is a master, GPS and the CSAC are synchronized by receiving GPS signals, and inputting 1 PPS obtained from the GPS module to the CSAC.
-When the sensor device is a slave, the master and slave are synchronized by inputting 1 PPS output by the master.
-In addition, commands for setting the CSAC synchronization cycle or resetting the phase value, as well as signal selection commands, are executed by the signal processing board through the connector.
-The 10MHz and 1 PPS output by this board are clock sources for this system.